- Free VPNs and Proxies

 ScriptSafe is very similar to NoScript in the sense that it exists to block and prevent malicious scripts from running in your browser.
 Apart from being separate extensions, the largest difference is that this tool is available for Chrome.

 This tool is only available for Google Chrome, and it helps scan your browser to make sure your privacy is protected.
 In addition, it will autmatically scan your computer for malicious software and wipe your browsing history whenever you exit your browser.

 This tool is available on Chrome, Firefox, Firefox for Android and Opera.
-Basically, this utility will ensure that websites that have the capability to run HTTPS don?t default to HTTP, which happens more than you?d think.
+Basically, this utility will ensure that websites that have the capability to run HTTPS don’t default to HTTP, which happens more often than you’d think.

 DNS translates domain names (like www.google.com) into IP addresses.
 You use this protocol every day, but it has some weaknesses.
 The following tools will help increase DNS security.